ADL-X/LLAVIDAL/README.md

 export PYTHONPATH="./:$PYTHONPATH"
 ```

-Additionally, if you are using A100/H100 GPUs you can install [FlashAttention](https://github.com/HazyResearch/flash-attention),
+Additionally, if you are using Ampere series or higher GPUs you can install [FlashAttention](https://github.com/HazyResearch/flash-attention),
 ```shell
 pip install ninja